Andreia Dias and UK VetMoveIn support of the profession

 I’m into animal behaviour

-I think it started with horse training and how they learn, but now I also really like cat behaviour.
-I “train” my cats (unsuccessfully…) and I’m doing the ISFM Advanced Certificate in Feline Behaviour.
+I think it started with horse training and how they learn, but I also really like cat behaviour.
+I started to clicker-train my cats and have completed the ISFM Advanced Certificate in Feline Behaviour in 2018 with Distinction.